Water Sustainability Act

 Licensing groundwater use establishes equity between surface water and groundwater users, and gives groundwater users rights to use water based on the priority scheme that currently exists.
 Licensing groundwater use also helps the B.C.
 Government to understand how much water is being used in the province.

-The first three years of the WSA are a transition period to bring approximately 20,000 existing non-domestic groundwater users into the current water licensing scheme.
+The first six years of the WSA is a transition period to bring approximately 20,000 existing non-domestic groundwater users into the current water licensing scheme.
 If you use groundwater for any non-domestic purpose, as of February 29, 2016 you are required to apply for a water licence to maintain your right to use groundwater.

 New fees and rentals

 Application fees and annual rental rates have changed under the WSA.
-Existing groundwater users who are now required to apply for a licence will be exempt from paying the application fee until December 31, 2017.
+Existing groundwater users who are now required to apply for a licence will be exempt from paying the application fee until March 1, 2022.
 Rental rates for existing groundwater use are the same as those for surface water use.
-Annual water rentals for existing non-domestic groundwater users began to accrue starting February 29, 2016, regardless of when an application for a licence is submitted within the three-year transition period.
+Annual water rentals for existing non-domestic groundwater users began to accrue starting February 29, 2016, regardless of when an application for a licence is submitted within the six-year transition period.